microsoft/vscode-docs/docs/remote/wsl.md

 ![WSL Architecture](images/wsl/architecture-wsl.png)

-Given source code **does not even need to exist on the Windows filesystem** for it to work, the approach provides a **local-quality development experience** including full IntelliSense, debugging, and more **regardless of where your code is located**.
+Given source code **does not even need to exist on the Windows filesystem** for it to work, the approach provides a **local-quality development experience** including full IntelliSense (completions), debugging, and more **regardless of where your code is located**.

 ## Getting started